 Difference between services

-Like every military organization, there is a command structure, which requires having different ranks.
-The same is true of Army Special Forces, U.S. Army Rangers, Delta Force, MARSOC, etc. There are no military organizations where everyone is the same rank.
+Like every military organization, there is a command structure requiring different ranks.
+The same is true of Army Special Forces, US Army Rangers, Delta Force, MARSOC, etc. There are no military organizations where everyone is of the same rank.
 Navy SEAL ranks are related to the assigned roles in the SEAL teams and organization.

-If you instead meant “Do Navy SEALs have unique ranks?” then the answer is no. The Navy SEALs are part of the Navy and use regular Navy ranks.
+If you instead meant “Do Navy SEALs have unique ranks?” then no answer.
+The Navy SEALs are part of the Navy and use regular Navy ranks.

 |E-4||Petty Officer Third Class||PO3||Noncommissioned Officer|